mau-jac/1T6-F20/wk9/images_resolution.md

 <br>

 > A photograph cannot be exported to svg.
-It must be "constructed" to an svg approximation.
+It must be "constructed" into an svg approximation.

 Conversion programs exist but can only take you so far.